 Tour de France.
 The world’s most famous cycling competition lasts for three weeks in July (precise dates and routes change each year).
 Even if you don't have much interest in witnessing a cycling race, you should still check the schedule.
 The route passes through many cities and towns throughout the country, and most lodging options in these locales will be fully booked during this time.

 Festival des Jardins (International Garden Festival).
-From April to October the gardens of Château Chaumont-sur-Loire host this annual festival showcasing up to 30 themed gardens put on by landscape architects, designers, and artists.
+From April to October, the gardens of Château Chaumont-sur-Loire host this annual festival, which showcases up to 30 themed gardens created by landscape architects, designers, and artists.

 Traveling to France in July?
-Check out these great itineraries.
+Check out these great itineraries

 More Helpful Information